 Income Tax: How Much Can You Earn Before Paying?

-Everyone hates taxes, it’s fine it’s not a secret or a surprise.
 In almost every country on earth, individuals have to pay taxes on the money they earn, which is known as income tax.

 However, in most cases, there’s a minimum amount a person can make that goes untaxed, meaning you are only eligible to pay taxes if you earn over the specified untaxable income.
+This is called your taxable income.

 What Is Income Tax?

 Income tax is the tax paid on money earned.
 Depending on how much your income is, you will need to pay different rates.
-With taxes, the government is able to function and fund public services.
-Now everyone can have an argument on how effectively that’s being done, but that’s not why we’re here right now.

 For some people, there is no need to pay income tax.
 For example, if you earn below a certain threshold, you will not need to pay taxes.
 This value is known as a personal allowance.
-Not to be confused with the allowance you were given as a kid.

 What Is The Personal Allowance Threshold?